-Dr. Richard G. Clemens.
-Coordinator For information call (540) 568-6302
+Dr. Richard G. Clemens, Graduate Concentration Coordinator For information call (540) 568-6302

 The Master of Education degree with a concentration in educational technology is designed for teachers, administrators and professionals in the field of staff development and training.
-Students completing the program will have developed a broad and deep framework for identifying, implementing, and assessing educational technology in the teaching and learning process.
-Students will have an opportunity to explore future trends in educational technology, allowing them to continue to expand their skills at the completion of the program.
-Students will complete course work in two concentration areas, giving them extensive experience in designing, developing and assessing different educational technology applications.
-Students complete the program with a practicum experience to apply their skills and knowledge in a school or workplace setting.
+Candidates completing the program will have developed a broad and deep framework for identifying, implementing, and assessing educational technology in the teaching and learning process.
+Candidates will have an opportunity to explore future trends in educational technology, allowing them to continue to expand their skills at the completion of the program.
+Candidates will complete course work in two concentration areas, giving them extensive experience in designing, developing and assessing different educational technology applications.
+Candidates complete the program with a practicum experience to apply their skills and knowledge in a school or workplace setting.

-To complete a Masters of Education with a concentration educational technology, the student will complete a minimum of 33 hours of course work organized as follows: professional core, 12 hours; seminar in educational technology, instructional design and practicum, 9 hours; two concentrations, 6 hours each.
-In addition, students must take a comprehensive examination.
+To complete a Masters of Education with a concentration educational technology, the candidate will complete a minimum of 33 hours of course work organized as follows: professional core, 12 hours; seminar in educational technology, instructional design and practicum, 9 hours; two concentrations, 6 hours each.
+In addition, candidates must take a comprehensive examination.

+Credit

-Minimum Requirements Credit Hours Master of Education core courses 12 EDTC 510.
-Seminar in Educational Technology 3 EDTC 520.
-Principles of Instructional Design 3 EDTC 670.
-Practicum in Educational Technology 3 Approved electives 1 12
+Minimum Requirements Hours

+Master of Education core courses 12

+EDTC 510.
+Seminar in Educational Technology 3

+EDTC 520.
+Principles of Instructional Design 3

+EDTC 670.
+Practicum in Educational Technology 3

+Approved electives 1 12